haveno-dex/haveno-docs/docs/the-project/payment_methods/SEPA.md

 Once the XMR Seller receives your payment they will confirm in Haveno and your security deposit and your purchased trade amount will be available in your wallet.

 !!! warning
-    Please send payment only to the details provided by the XMR Seller in their Haveno account, and the payment description blank.
+    Please send payment only to the details provided by the XMR Seller in their Haveno account.
+Please leave the payment description blank.

 #### 10. How do I sell XMR with my SEPA account?